 Tickets & visitor tips

-The Globe and Esperanto museums of the National Library share a combination ticket that cost €5 for an adult at the time of writing.
+The Globe Museums and Esperanto Museum both come under the auspices of the National Library and share a combination ticket that cost €6 for an adult at the time of writing.

 After your visit, take a short walk up Herrengasse to Michaelerplatz for one of the main entrances to the central Hofburg palace complex.

 Alternatively, walk in the other direction down Herrengasse for Café Central, possibly my favourite coffee house in the city in terms of interior decoration.
+It gets busy, though.
+Reserve a table or consider another option if the queue to get in gets too long.

-How to get to the globe museum
+How to reach the globe museum

 Rather aptly for an institution of terrestrial and celestial navigation, you should have no trouble finding the Globe Museum, which has premises in the very central Palais Mollard along with the Esperanto Museum.